-Archaeological Priority Area: Civil War Defences (Tier 2) The site in located in the Clerkenwell/Farringdon Cultural Quarter area.
+Site designations and constraints The site is adjacent to the Rosebery Avenue and Clerkenwell Green Conservation Areas.
+There are Grade II listed buildings in close proximity to the site on Rosebery Avenue and Bowling Green Lane and a locally listed building opposite the site at 159 Farringdon Road.
+There are a number of 'Historic Clerkenwell' heritage assets, as designated through Policy AAP8, in close proximity to the site.
+Archaeological Priority Area: Civil War Defences (Tier 2).
+The site is located in the Clerkenwell/Farringdon Cultural Quarter area.
+London View Management Framework viewing corridor 3A.1 (Parliament Hill to St Paul's Cathedral).
 Development considerations The design of the building must respond positively to the change in topography and reflect the height of neighbouring buildings Active ground floor uses must be provided to animate Farringdon Road and Bowling Green Lane.
-Upgrades to the wastewater network may be required as a result development on this site (including as a result of cumulative impacts).
-Developers should engage with Thames Water at the earliest opportunity to determine whether wastewater capacity exists.
-Upgrades to the existing water network infrastructure may be required as a result of demand anticipated from development on this site (including as a result of cumulative impacts).
+Upgrades to the wastewater network may be required as a result of development on this site (including as a result of cumulative impacts).
+Developers should engage with Thames Water at the earliest opportunity to determine whether wastewater network infrastructure may be required as a result of development on this site (including as a result of the existing water network infrastructure may be required as a result of demand anticipated from development on this site (including as a result of cumulative impacts).
 Developers should engage with Thames Water at the earliest opportunity to determine the specific impact on infrastructure.
 Estimated timescale 2021/22-2025/26